selfint/degree-planner/README.md

 Each degree path has a `requirements` directory.
 This directory contains the subdirectories named after requirements to complete the degree.
 A requirement directory can contain:

 1. `courses` file - A list of courses relevant to the requirement.
+If this file is missing, the courses are taken recursively from `courses` files in subdirectories.
 1. `count` file - A file containing a single number specifying the **amount** of courses from the `courses` file that are needed to fulfill the requirement.
 1. `points` file - A file containing a single float specifying the **points** of courses